Fitness Equipment Reviews

 The Precor uses patented CrossRamp® technology.
 This technology lets you adjust the height of the path your foot travels.

-Possible inclines on this machine are 15°, 20°, and 25° — using the ramp allows you to isolate or focus on a specific muscle group.
-This elliptical also offers three stride lengths.
+Possible inclines on this machine are 13° through 40° -- using the ramp allows you to isolate or focus on a specific muscle group.
+This elliptical also offers "Stride Geometry," allowing you to focus on a specific muscle group or all major lower-body muscle groups.

-You’ll be able to assess your workout based on 11 different metrics by using the 5-inch high-contrast blue and white LCD screen, including heart rate, resistance, calories, and strides per minute.
+You can assess your workout based on the high-contrast LCD screen, including heart rate, resistance, calories, and strides per minute.

 If more than one person is using this elliptical, you can assign user IDs to return to your most recent workout.